-The time specifications for self-study (including preparation and follow-up work, exam preparation) are guidelines and are intended to provide students with assistance in organizing their module-related workload in terms of time.
-The information on the workload corresponds to the number of credit points assigned to the respective module as a unit of measurement for the student workload that must be performed for the successful completion of the module.
+The time specifications for self-study (including preparation and follow-up work, as well as exam preparation) are guidelines intended to provide students with assistance in organizing their module-related workload in terms of time.
+The information on the workload corresponds to the number of credit points (abbr.
+CP) assigned to the respective module, as a unit of measurement for the student workload that must be performed for the successful completion of the module.
 One credit point corresponds to 30 hours.

 Insofar as regular attendance is required for the respective forms of teaching and learning, it is a prerequisite for the acquisition of the credit points assigned to the respective module, in addition to active participation in the forms of teaching and learning and the successful completion of the examinations of a module.
 Regular participation is deemed to have taken place if at least 85% of the attendance study time provided for in the teaching and learning forms of a module has been attended.
 If there is no obligation to regularly attend a teaching and learning form of a module, it is nevertheless strongly recommended.
-The determination of an attendance obligation by the respective lecturer is excluded for teaching and learning forms of active participation are provided for, the forms of active participation for the respective semester, which are to be determined according to the student workload, are to be determined by the responsible teacher at the latest in the first course date.
+The determination of mandatory attendance by the respective lecturer does not pertain to teaching and learning forms for which attendance is merely recommended.
+In modules in which alternative forms of active participation are provided for, the forms of active participation for the respective semester, which are to be determined according to the student workload, are to be determined by the responsible teacher at the latest in the first course session.

-For each module - as far as provided - the corresponding module examination must be taken.
-Assessed modules are completed with only one examination performance (module examination).
-The module examination is to be related to the qualification objectives of the module and examines the achievement of the objectives of the module in an exemplary manner.
+For each module, the corresponding module examination must be taken (if a module examination is applicable).
+Assessed modules are completed with only one examination (module examination).
+The module examination is related to the qualification objectives of the module and tests the achievement of the module's objectives in an exemplary manner.
 The scope of the examination is limited to what is necessary for this purpose.
-In modules in which alternative forms of examination are provided for, the form of examination for the respective semester is to be determined by the responsible teacher at the latest in the first course meeting.
+In modules in which alternative forms of examination are provided for, the form of examination for the respective semester is to be determined by the responsible teacher at the latest in the first course session.

-The active and - if provided for - regular participation in the teaching and learning forms as well as the successful completion of the examinations of a module are prerequisites for the acquisition of the credit points assigned to the respective module.
+The active and, if mandatory, regular participation in the teaching and learning forms as well as the successful completion of the examinations of a module are prerequisites for the acquisition of the credit points assigned to the respective module.
 In the case of modules without module examinations, active and regular participation in the teaching and learning forms is a prerequisite for the acquisition of the credit points assigned to the respective module.